- •

 Shortest ferry ride from Mljet to Split

-, operated by Kapetan Luka - Krilo, is the fastest ferry from Mljet to Split.
+KRILO TROPIC, operated by Krilo Fast Ferries, is the fastest ferry from Mljet to Split.
 It departs from Pomena, Mljet and takes 3h 5min.

 Is it possible to take a day trip from Mljet to Split?